0%

 Local hub in Mexico

-We will make parts of the program available for online participation from all over the world.
-More info to come soon!
+Parts of the program were made available for online participation from all over the world.

 This conference is organised by